Why use an Auto Escalation dialog?

 3. Click Save.

-By default, an Auto Escalation dialog includes a Yes/No multiple choice question that asks the consumer if they want to speak to a live agent.
-If the consumer says Yes, the escalation (transfer) occurs.
+In a messaging bot, by default, an Auto Escalation dialog includes a Yes/No multiple choice question that asks the consumer if they want to speak to a human agent.
+If the consumer says Yes, the transfer occurs via an Agent Transfer interaction.
 If the consumer says No, the interaction ends.

 Best practices